Operation Exodus (WWII operation): The operation

-Avro Lancaster on No. 635 Squadron Pathfinder Force at Lübeck, Germany, on 11 May 1945 with ex-PoWs destined for repatriation.
+Avro Lancaster of No. 635 Squadron Pathfinder Force at Lübeck, Germany, on 11 May 1945 with ex-PoWs destined for repatriation.

 The operation started with the receipt of orders at RAF Oakley, Buckinghamshire, on 2 April 1945, instructing the preparation for the arrival of 300 repatriated prisoners of war scheduled to land by air at 11:00.
 Extensive arrangements were made for their reception until the arrival was postponed for the following day.
 On 3 April, seven Dakotas landed with repatriated POWs, and by the end of the month, a total of 72 Douglas Dakotas twin-engined aircraft, transported 1,787 men.

 In the subsequent month of May 1945, a significant number of personnel, totalling 15,088, were flown back using a variety of aircraft, including 443 Avro Lancasters, 103 Dakotas, 51 Handley Page Halifaxes, 31 Consolidated Liberators, 3 Short Stirlings, 3 Lockheed Hudsons and 2 Boeing B-17 Flying Fortresses.

 On 8 May 1945 No. 405 Squadron flew ten of its Lancasters with former PoWs, departing from Brussels to RAF Westcott in Buckinghamshire.
 The same squadron continued its involvement with eight additional planes, bringing men back from Lübeck, Germany, on 9 and 10 May 1945.
 Its final mission in this operation took place on 15 May, with seven planes bringing back 360 prisoners from Juvincourt airfield near Rheims, France, to Buckinghamshire.
 Simultaneously, No. 617 Squadron departed on VE day, 8 May, to Brussels via Juvincourt, contributing to a daily influx of 500 men through Juvincourt alone.

 Between 10 and 11 May, No. 550 Squadron executed forty-eight missions between Brussels and Westcott.
 On 14 May, No. 619 Squadron flew back from Lille, France.
-Throughout the entire operation, a total of 469 missions were conducted, facilitating the return of 75,000 former PoWs.
+Throughout the entire operation, a total of 469 missions were conducted, facilitating the return of 75,000 former prisoners of war.

 Casualties

-On 9 May, a Lancaster from No. 514 Squadron crashed between Westbeach and Juvincourt killing the 30 men on board.
+On 9 May, a Lancaster from No. 514 Squadron crashed between Westbeach and Juvincourt, killing the thirty men on board.

 A second accident occurred during the operation involving No. 149 Squadron, which was transporting released Allied prisoners of war from Reims, France, to England.
 The airfield taxiway at Reims, originally designed for fighter aircraft, was too narrow for heavy bombers, and the wheels of one aircraft struck the stakes securing the perforated steel plate decking.
 A resulting tyre failure caused the aircraft to crash, killing all thirty-one passengers and crew.